avengerpenguin/avengerpenguin.com/Garden/Tech Radar - Languages & Frameworks.md

 Note that I rarely look at whole new languages as I have a bias towards frameworks and libraries that help me build things over improving the act of writing code itself.
 A language might have promise on here if its ecosystem of libraries and frameworks mature around it since that's a key feature for me over aethetics of syntax or language semantics.

+## Quarkus

+- Status: Assess

+It's clear Quarkus is inevitible if Java is to survive the "cloud native" trends that see people otherwise favour Go or other things that compile to a small binary that boots quickly in a small container.

 ## Sanic

 - Status: Assess